skalingclouds/scweb/content/posts/pwshfleetbuild.md

   - Azure
 ---

-It's been a long, long time since I sat down and really wrote code to acomplish something.
-It's been one of those things every year i say "Ok, i am learning X language", always start and just dont keep at it.
-Well, i decided to start back with someting i used to do, powershell.
-It's been a very long time, but here is my first script.
-I need to often build fleets of VM's in Azure for various testing reasons, so i built a script to do it to start that learning process again.

-I have found rule number one when learning coding, as you learn build portions of something you *want* to build.
+It's been a long time since I sat down to build build a script.
+Here is a powershell script I built to spin up a fleet of VM's.
+It uses Azure Key Vault to secure  credentials and calls Azure Shared Image Gallary which hosts a OS Image I update via Packer as it's base image.

 Script:
 ```powershell

 Param (
 [Parameter(Mandatory=$true)]
 [string] $resourceGroup,